The Nelson Mandela Foundation was established in 1999 when its Founder, Mr Nelson Mandela, stepped down as the President of South Africa.

 The next day, Nelson Rolihlahla Mandela was sworn in at an inauguration ceremony at the Union Buildings in Pretoria.

 He vowed to serve only one term as President, and in 1999 he stepped down to make way for Thabo Mbeki.

 “ In the life of any individual, family, community or society, memory is of fundamental importance.
 It is the fabric of identity. ”

 Soon after Mr Mbeki was inaugurated as President on 16 June 1999, Mr Mandela was on the telephone to rally his staff for the new tasks ahead.
 They had to remind him they no longer worked for him, and so the Nelson Mandela Foundation was born.
 As Mr Mandela’s post-presidential office, it provided the base for his charitable work, covering a wide range of endeavours: from building schools to HIV/AIDS work, from research into education in rural areas to peace and reconciliation interventions.

 Five years later, the Foundation began its transition into an organisation focused on memory, dialogue and legacy work.
 A comprehensive refurbishment of the Foundation’s building provided it with an appropriate physical home, the Nelson Mandela Centre of Memory.
 The Centre was opened on 18 November 2013, three years to the day after Mr Mandela last used the building as his office.

-To contribute to the making of a just society by promoting the legacy of Nelson Mandela, providing an integrated public information resource on his life and times, and convening dialogue around critical social issues.
+Our mission is to contribute to the making of a just society by mobilising the legacy of Nelson Mandela, providing public access to information on his life and times, and convening dialogue on critical social issues.